-Economic growth in Russia is starting to slowdown in the 2nd half of 2019, consumer confidence is falling.
+Russia is forecast to have a slight uptick in construction activity in the 4th Q of 2019, consumer confidence is falling.
 The Russian VAT tax rate has increased from 18% to 20%.
-Construction activity in Russia is flat as we move further into 2019.
+Construction activity in Russia is flat as we move further into 2020.
 Russian voters gave President Putin big win in late March, almost 70% of the electorate vote to give him his 4th term as President.
 It is hard to anticipate at this time the impact of his election will have on the Russian construction sector.
-Recent accusations by the UK Government of a poisoning incident in the UK have somewhat faded into the background, the recent seizure of a number of Ukrainian ships & their crews by Russian military forces continues to be problematic.